 And delete the old module.

-If you don’t want the Bazaar to catch your upload and install the module from the bazaar directly, you would need to edit the Module version or name.
+Now, you can edit and upload the new module.
+If you don’t want the Bazaar to catch your upload and install the module from the bazaar directly, you need to edit the Module version or name.

 To do so, you would need to edit